-Figure 5 shows some animation scenes from the pair of CM and C μ M which was used for this task.
-Characters start from the same initial positions (Figure 5 (a)) and the focused groups select the divide-and-stay plan (Figure 5 (c)).
-Before a split occurs, the characters exchange communicative actions in the C μ M condition (bottom of Figure 5 (b)) while they simply leave each other in the CM condition (top of Figure 5 (b)).
+Figure 5 shows some animation scenes from the pair of CM and C μ M, which was used for this task.
+Characters start from the same initial positions (Figure 5(a)) and the focused groups select the divide-and-stay plan (Figure 5(c)).
+Before a split occurs, the characters exchange communicative actions in the C μ M condition (bottom of Figure 5(b)) while they simply leave each other in the CM condition (top of Figure 5(b)).

-5.4 Procedure
+5.4.
+Procedure

-42 volunteers (28 females, 14 males), aged 18 to 38, were recruited for the study.
+Forty-two volunteers (28 women, 14 men), aged 18 to 38, were recruited for the study.
 At the beginning of the study, we showed them a demo video of our virtual airport terminal with a large number of virtual characters.

-5.5 Results and Discussion
+5.5.
+Results and Discussion

-5.5.1 Quantitative Analysis
+5.5.1.
+Quantitative Analysis.

-We hypothesized that groups employing μ coordination would appear more realistic and believable than the groups without the μ coordination.
-Specifically, we hypothesized that groups in C μ DT and C μ M simulations would score higher $\mathcal{M}{\mathcal{R}}$ and $\mathcal{M}{\mathcal{P}}$ than those in CDT and CM simulations, respectively.
-Paired ttests were conducted to compare $\mathcal{M}{\mathcal{R}}$ values for CDT and C μ DT, and CM and C μ M animations, and $\mathcal{M}{\mathcal{P}}$ values for CDT and C μ DT, and CM and C μ M animations.
+We hypothesized that groups employing μ -coordination would appear more realistic and believable than the groups without the μ -coordination.
+Specifically, we hypothesized that groups in $C\mu DT$ and $C\mu M$ simulations would score higher \mathcal{M}R and \mathcal{M}P than those in CDT and CM simulations, respectively.
+Paired t-tests were conducted to compare \mathcal{M}R values for CDT and $C\mu DT$ with CM and $C\mu M$ animations, and \mathcal{M}P values for CDT and $C\mu DT$ with CM and $C\mu M$ animations.

 We found a significant effect of incorporating social behaviors of coordination in the participants' responses on the crowd animations.
-Figures 6 (a) and (b) show that participants chose the CμDT groups as real more often than the CDT groups (p < 0.01), and CμDT groups as more plausible than the CDT groups (p < 0.01).
-The analysis results in Figures 7 (a) and (b) also confirm that participants rated the CμM groups as real more often than the CM groups (p < 0.01), and CμM groups as more plausible than the CM groups (p < 0.01).
+Figures 6(a) and (b) show that participants chose the CμDT groups as real more often than the CDT groups (p < 0.01), and CμDT groups as more plausible than the CDT groups (p < 0.01).
+The analysis results in Figures 7(a) and (b) also confirm that participants rated the CμM groups as real more often than the CM groups (p < 0.01), and CμM groups as more plausible than the CM groups (p < 0.01).

-5.5.2 Qualitative Analysis
+5.5.2.
+Qualitative Analysis.

 We employed two qualitative approaches to analyze our qualitative data.
 First, we analyzed the participants' responses for objective statements of belief concerning each model in the third task.
 This allows us to determine why one model was judged as more believable than another.
 For the CM animation, 10 participants stated that they were not sure on what was going on in the animation (e.g., "it seems strange, the people randomly stop and one person leaves").
-24 participants provided just a factual description of what they witnessed without providing any reasons for what they saw, for example, "one guy in a suit walked away while others are standing."
-10 among these 34 indicated that they thought the characters are not with together (e.g., "I think the first two are traveling together, and the guy at the end wasn't with them").
-8 subjects made an interpretation in which they assumed the group members communicated before they split up.
+Twenty-four participants provided just a factual description of what they witnessed without providing any reasons for what they saw, for example, "one guy in a suit walked away while others are standing."
+Ten among these 34 indicated that they thought the characters are not with together (e.g., "I think the first two are traveling together, and the guy at the end wasn't with them").
+Eight subjects made an interpretation in which they assumed the group members communicated before they split up.